TribeMedia/loopback-example-recipes/docs/model-recipes.md

 ```

 Until now the data access has been backed by an in-memory store.
 To make your data
-persistent, you simply replace it with a MongoDB database by changing the
+persistent, simply replace it with a MongoDB database by changing the
 data source configuration:

 ```javascript